Sea Breeze Resort

 Exmouth in Western Australia – Gateway to Ningaloo Reef

 Exmouth, a small town of 2500 people situated 1270 km north of Perth, is the “Gateway to Ningaloo Reef”, the largest fringing reef system in the world.
-It is 300km long, famous for its coral formations and marine life, boasting some 200 species of fish and over 500 species of coral within meters of the beach.
+It is 300km long, famous for its coral formations and marine life, boasting some 200 species of fish and over 500 species of coral within metres of the beach.
 Exmouth offers fantastic snorkelling from the beach or scuba diving on the outer reef and is renowned for its Whale Sharks, Manta Rays, Humpback Whales and Sea Turtles.
 Cape Range National Park has picturesque views over the stark limestone ranges, gorges, sparkling blue ocean and white sand.

-Whale Sharks are the big thing from mid March to Mid July and some dive shops as well as specialised Whale Shark Tour operators offer snorkelling with the largest fish in the ocean!
+Whale Sharks are the big thing from mid March to early August and some dive shops as well as specialised Whale Shark Tour operators offer snorkelling with the largest fish in the ocean!
 Visitor activities range from the amazing Microlight Flight, Glass Bottom Boat Tours, to Sailing and staying overnight on the reef!
 Just be aware that during the summer and cyclone season some services may not be available.

 Main industries in Exmouth are commercial prawning and fishing, defence activities at Learmonth Airport (RAAF) and Exmouth at the H.E.
 Holt Communication Station ( RAN ).
 Oil and gas mining is increasing dramatically as well as limestone mining and heavy support industry to the mining activities.

 Around 24 islands are mainly closer to the eastern side of the Exmouth Gulf which is the most important nursing place for Humpback Whales on their annual migration from June to December.
-Approx 30,000, yes 30,000 Humpbacks are hanging around Exmouth at its peak in September and October!
+Approx 30,000 Humpbacks are hanging around Exmouth at its peak in September and October!

-Vlamingh Head Lighthouse during the approach of a cyclone.
+Vlamingh Head Lighthouse during the approach of a cyclone